contractive-diffusion/contractive-diffusion.github.io/README.md

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository builds on top of [Nerfies website](https://nerfies.github.io).